-The Ohio AAP has developed a survey and presentation with three points of MOC Part II for eligible pediatricians and three hours of CME to increase awareness of pertussis disease among health care providers and to promote the timely receipt of DTaP vaccines, in particular the fourth dose, which should be administered before 24 months of age.
+The Ohio AAP has developed a presentation with two points of MOC Part II for eligible pediatricians and two hours of CME to increase awareness of pertussis disease among health care providers and to promote the timely receipt of DTaP vaccines, in particular the fourth dose, which should be administered before 24 months of age.
 Nurses may claim the CME as three hours of continuing medical education credit.

 Health care providers who administer vaccines to children and providers-in-training.

 - Review the epidemiology of Bordetella Pertussis, especially recent outbreaks.

 - Discuss DTaP vaccines, including their safety and effectiveness.

 - Examine fourth dose DTaP vaccination rates among 24-month old children in Ohio and the US.

 - Address barriers and formulate strategies to increase timely receipt of DTaP vaccine doses.

 - Rebecca Brady, MD, FAAP – Cincinnati Children’s Hospital Medical Center

 - Robert Frenck, Jr., MD, FAAP – Cincinnati Children’s Hospital Medical Center

 Successful completion of this CME activity, which includes participation in the activity, with individual assessments of the participant and feedback to the participant, enables the participant to earn 3 (three) MOC point in the American Board of Pediatrics’ (ABP) Maintenance of Certification (MOC) program.